Becerro tomando leche desde un biberón

 Conservation of colostrum

-Also, as with milk, it should be kept refrigerated or frozen.
-In the first case, it is best to refrigerate it in 1 or 2 liter bottles at temperatures between 1 and 4º Celsius, while in the second case, the recommended temperature is between -18º and -20ºC.
+Likewise, as with milk, it should be kept refrigerated or frozen.
+In the first case, it is best to refrigerate it in 1 or 2 liter bottles at temperatures between 1 and 4º Celsius, while in the second case, the recommended temperature is -18º to -20º Celsius.

 Maternal colostrum substitutes

 One way to produce “artificial colostrum” would be to mix a raw egg with milk and some castor oil to act as a laxative.
-Another recipe for emergency cases would be to mix one egg with 0.3L of water, half a tablespoon of cod liver oil or castor oil and half a liter of milk.
+Another recipe for emergency cases would be to mix one egg with 0.3L of water, half a tablespoon of cod liver or castor oil and half a liter of milk.

 Transitional milk

-It is advisable to feed transition milk to calves for three days after colostrum feeding, as it contains a large amount of antibodies that decrease the likelihood of calves showing signs of respiratory disease, among other things.
+It is advisable to feed transition milk to calves for three days after colostrum feeding, as it contains a large amount of antibodies that decrease the likelihood of calves showing signs of respiratory disease , among other things.

 If you want to know more about bovine colostrum, our veterinarian Carlota Antelo del Río talks about it in Vaca Pinta magazine.
 You can read the second part of her article